Azure/avshub/content/workshop-guide/module-4/_index.md

 ---
 title: "Module 4 - Secure Hub"
-linkTitle: "Module 4 - Create a VWAN Hub"
+linkTitle: "Module 4 - vWAN Secure Hub"
 weight: 1

 description: >
   Module 4: Create and configure a Secure Hub to route traffic to the internet
 ---

+> **This module is being updated**.
+Some of the instructions and screenshots may not be applicable anymore.
+However, the concept is still valid and can be applied.

 ## Introduction